Celebrating Art History at UCD

 - Drawing in Venice in the age of Titian, Dr Catherine Whistler, Acting Keeper of the Western Art Department, Ashmolean Museum, Oxford (Thurs., 5 May 2016 at 5:30pm, Theatre N, Newman Building, UCD, Belfield)

-We are concluding our celebrations with a publication, Art History after Françoise Henry: 50 years at UCD (Gandon, November 2016).
-The book will comprise a series of essays by members of staff past and present.
+We concluded our celebrations with a publication, Art History after Françoise Henry: 50 years at UCD (Gandon, November 2016); a series of essays by members of staff past and present.
 Compelling in their variety, they demonstrate the wide-ranging research interests of the staff, including Irish, European and American material from the medieval period to the present day.